Slope with Water Table

 3.2 Entering Coordinates

-- Select the green check mark at the top of the Draw Polyline dialog.
+- Click OK and close the Edit Polyline dialog, then select the green check mark at the top of the Draw Polyline dialog.

 - You have now added a 2-dimensional profile of a slope in the YZ plane.
 Press F2 to view the zoomed images of the polyline.